modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 **Face Normals**

+A *normal vector* is a vector with a magnitude of one that is perpendicular to a surface.
 In the case of triangular faces, we know that any three points must be planar, so the normal will be perpendicular to that plane, but how do we know which direction ('up' or 'down') the normal will be pointing?
-Once again, the *order* of the indicies is crucial here.
+Once again, the order of the indicies is crucial here.
 Mesh faces in Grasshopper are defined counter-clockwise, so a face with indices {0,1,2} will be 'flipped' as compared to the indicies {1,0,2}.
 Another way to visualize this is to use the *Right-Hand-Rule*.

 ![IMAGE](images/1-6-1/11_face-normals.png)
 >1.
 The **Face Normals** component will return a list of center points and normal vectors for each face